-Hi, a quick update to let you know that I’ve just created a new page, dedicated to bad repairs.
-My aim is to raise awareness about the diabolical workmanship of certain ‘repairers’, especially local guys, who destroy good hi-fi gear.
+I’ve just created a new page, dedicated to bad repairs.
+My aim is to raise awareness about the diabolical workmanship of certain ‘repairers’ who destroy hi-fi gear.

 Hi folks, this post is not related to audio in any way.
 Rather, it’s a summary of some recent problems I’ve had with my 2009 BMW R1200R motorcycle.

 The BMW R1200R is a superb bike in every respect and a joy to ride and work on.
 I’ve owned more than 15 bikes over the years and this one is my pick in terms of being fun to ride, having gobs of torque, killer one finger brakes, almost no dive under braking, awesome handling, great range and fuel economy and the list goes on.… Read more

 In the vinyl vs CD debate, I am often asked why vinyl sounds so good and why compact disc (CD) was created, if vinyl was a better medium in the first place?
 To put this another way – the question might be: “Vinyl vs CD – is vinyl higher resolution?”

 This is not a simple question to answer, there is a great deal to consider.… Read more

 I have been flat out with restorations and repairs.
 One of my recent jobs was to inspect and service a lovely example of a Krell KSA-150 Class A Power Amplifier.

 You may have already watched my restoration video, where I completely refurbish one of these beasts.
 This video has actually generated a great deal of interest and I receive lots of queries in relation to my resto, and about the KSA-150.… Read more